JEK-III/DPLandscapePaper/DP_Landscape.md

 This seems promising, but there are still many technical and policy issues that have to be resolved before this can be widely adopted.

 ##Trustworthiness
+For journal articles, peer-review is the gatekeeper to the scholarly record, meant to ensure some level of trustworthiness.
+Peer review serves as an initial assessment of quality; the real value and correctness of the work is determined by the relevant community after publication.
+The same impulse that drives the effort to capture the prestige of the term "publication" and apply it to data drives the effort to apply "peer-review" to data.